Smokestack near White Beach offers historic, scenic views

-There’s a spot on Okinawa where you might not see many people, but it offers a picture prefect view and an intriguing historical insight for visitors.
+There’s a spot on Okinawa where you might not see many people, but it offers a picture perfect view and an intriguing historical insight for visitors.

 The remains of Heshikiya Sugar Factory are a stone’s throw away from White Beach Naval Facility.
 Built in 1940 as a steam-powered factory, it had rooms where the juice from sugar cane was boiled in pots.